swiftlang/swift-evolution/proposals/nnnn-contiguous-strings.md

 The proposed compromise makes `withUTF8` mutating, forcing the contents to be bridged if noncontiguous.
 This has the downside of forcing such strings to be declared `var` rather than `let`, but mitigates the downsides of the other approaches.
 If the contents are worth reading, they’re worth ensuring contiguity.

+##### Or, introduce a separate type, `ContiguousUTF8String`, instead

+Introducing a new type would introduce an API schism and further complicate the nature of StringProtocol.
+We don't consider the downsides to be worth the upside of dropping `mutable`.

 ### What about StringProtocol?

 Adding these methods to StringProtocol would allow code to be generic over String and Substring (and in the somewhat unlikely event we add new conformers, those as well).
 This can be done at any time, but there are some issues with doing this right now.